Tensii/Simple-UI-Login-Android/README.md

 # Simple UI Login Android App
 ## Simple Android App For Login Layout
-This App is For Beginners in Android Using Java1
+This App is For Beginners in Android Using Java